This Lavender Milk Tea is a creamy, delicious and floral AIP drink. With just a bit of honey to add sweetness you have tasty herbal drink.

 Tips for making the best Lavender Milk Tea

 - If you want a stronger flavor, add an English breakfast or Earle grey tea bag along with the lavender.
+I recommend this brand.

 - You can use this milk tea recipe instead of the matcha latte in my AIP boba.
 You can find the AIP Boba recipe here.